alex-taxiera/TuxedoMan/readme.md

 _Watching and Listening roles not pictured_
 # How does it work?
-Use a simple command to tell TuxedoMan what games he should make and assign roles for `!track Overwatch`
+Use a simple command to tell TuxedoMan what games he should make and assign roles for `track Overwatch`
+Note: If your game has a space in the name, you need to use `track "Star Citizen"`

-Disable or enable the optional categories `!enable/!disable game/watch/listen/stream`
+Disable or enable the optional categories `settings game/watch/listen/stream`

 Managed roles should be sorted in order you wish members to be sorted.